South Dakota Recording Laws: Consent Rules and Penalties

 - Film public protests or demonstrations

-South Dakota has specific restrictions on surveillance devices:
+South Dakota law under SDCL § 22-21-1 has specific restrictions on surveillance devices:

-- It is a misdemeanor to install a device to photograph or record a person where they have a reasonable expectation of privacy
+- It is a Class 1 misdemeanor to install any device to observe, photograph, or record a person in a private place without the consent of the person entitled to privacy there

 Private Property and Privacy

-On private property, the property owner sets the rules.
-South Dakota also has laws that prohibit:
+On private property, the property owner sets the rules for recording.
+South Dakota law also addresses:

 If you are recording someone's likeness for business purposes, you should ensure that you gain proper consent by having them fill out a photo or video consent form.